martinpaljak/ant-javacard/README.md

  * `cap` tag - construct a CAP file
    * `jckit` attribute - path to the JavaCard SDK to be used.
 Optional if `javacard` defines one, required otherwise.
    * `targetsdk` attribute - path to the target JavaCard SDK to be used for this CAP.
 Optional, value of `jckit` used by default.
 Allows to use a more recent converter to target older JavaCard platforms.
-   * `sources` attribute - path to Java source code, to be compiled against the current JavaCard SDK.
-Either `sources` or `classes` is required.
+   * `sources` attribute - path to Java source code, to be compiled against the JavaCard SDK.
+Either `sources` or `classes` is required, unless `src/main/javacard` exists.
    * `sources2` attribute - additional sources to build per-platform applets.
 Optional.
    * `classes` attribute - path to pre-compiled class files to be assembled into a CAP file.
 If both `classes` and `sources` are specified, compiled class files will be put to `classes` folder, which is created if missing.
    * `package` attribute - name of the package of the CAP file.
 Optional for applets - set to the parent package of the applet class if left unspecified, required for libraries
    * `version` attribute - version of the package.
 Optional - defaults to 0.1 if left unspecified.
    * `fidesmoappid` attribute - [Fidesmo](https://developer.fidesmo.com) appId, to create the package AID and applet AID-s automatically.
 Optional.
    * `aid` attribute - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.
    * `output` attribute - path where to save the generated CAP file.
-Recommended - or set to applet class/package name + ".cap"
+Optional, see below for variables.
    * `export` attribtue - path (folder) where to place the JAR and generated EXP file.
 Optional.
    * `jar` attribute - path where to save the generated archive JAR file.
 Optional.
    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.